undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The pinsapo fir is a genuinely endangered species — its global range is a handful of mountain massifs in Málaga and Cádiz, and climate change is already reducing its potential habitat.
-Stay on marked trails in the pinsapar; the root systems are shallow on limestone and compaction causes real damage.
+The pinsapo fir is an endangered species.
+Its global range is a handful of mountain massifs in Málaga and Cádiz, and climate change is already reducing its potential habitat.
+Stay on marked trails in the pinsapar; the root systems are shallow on limestone, and compaction causes real damage.
 Do not collect plant material.
-The GESM cave system and several other shafts in the park are closed without a permit; this is a conservation measure, not bureaucratic obstruction — the cave ecosystems are fragile and some are still incompletely mapped.
-The white villages are working communities, not museum pieces.
-The thermal spring at Tolox is used by locals year-round for its mineral properties — it is not a spa amenity.
-Arrive in the village with respect for residents' routines, buy from local shops and bars, and do not expect Costa del Sol service standards; the point of coming here is that it is not the Costa del Sol.
+The GESM cave system and several other shafts in the park are closed without a permit.
+That is a conservation measure, not bureaucratic obstruction: the cave ecosystems are fragile and some are still incompletely mapped.
+The white villages are working communities, not museum pieces, and the thermal spring at Tolox is used by locals year-round for its mineral properties; it is not a spa amenity.
+Respect residents' routines and buy from the village shops and bars.
+Do not expect Costa del Sol service standards.
+You come here precisely because this is not the Costa del Sol.

 Practical notes